 Non-Surgical Gum Therapy

-It is possible that in spite of your best efforts you may require more aggressive gum therapy.
-Like many other ailments gum disease can be quite painless due to its slow progression.
+It is possible that in spite of your best efforts, you may develop gum disease.
+It is quite common, and like many other ailments, it can be painless at first due to its slow progression.

-These two procedures are generally done simultaneously, may require local anesthesia and are skillfully done by our well trained hygienists.
+These two procedures are generally done simultaneously, may require local anesthesia and are skillfully performed by our well trained hygienists.